-Some states do not allow the sale of raw milk, or you’re only allowed to buy it straight from the farm.
-If you are near a farm that sells fresh milk, I highly recommend you choose raw milk – it gives your cheese amazing flavor.
+Some states do not allow the sale of raw milk.
+Otherwise, you may only be allowed to buy it straight from the farm.
+If you are near a farm that sells fresh milk, I highly recommend you choose raw milk – it gives your cheese an amazing flavor.

 Pasteurized Milk for Homemade Cheese

 Pasteurized milk is a lot easier to get, but be mindful of the fact that a lot of milk you buy these days is ultra-pasteurized.
 You don’t want those for homemade cheese.